 Performance

-Comparison peak detection in one-dimensional data
+Comparison of peak detection methods in one-dimensional data

-Small dataset
+Small dataset analysis

 # Import library